fastapi/fastapi/docs/en/docs/async.md

 That's why it makes a lot of sense to use asynchronous ⏸🔀⏯ code for web APIs.

-Most of the existing popular Python frameworks (including Flask and Django) were created before the new asynchronous features in Python existed.
-So, the ways they can be deployed support parallel execution and an older form of asynchronous execution that is not as powerful as the new capabilities.

-Even though the main specification for asynchronous web Python (ASGI) was developed at Django, to add support for WebSockets.

-That kind of asynchronicity is what made NodeJS popular (even though NodeJS is not parallel) and that's the strength of Go as a programming language.
+This kind of asynchronicity is what made NodeJS popular (even though NodeJS is not parallel) and that's the strength of Go as a programming language.

 And that's the same level of performance you get with **FastAPI**.